 The systems group is moving into a new, larger facility this fall to support IMS production and its continued growth.

-Deal terms have not been announced.
+Deal terms unannounced.
 The combined company will continue to use its various brand names (MT, MEGA, FMT, IMS, MCi, and FXR).
 The group employs over 100 people with over 100,000+ SF of production capacity across the multiple facilities in Maine, New Hampshire, and North Carolina.

 To learn more about the acquisition, or our expanded capabilities – please contact our team.
 We’re happy to answer any questions you may have!